jeffreykegler/hoonlint/misc/whitespace.md

 * A location between a whitespace character and a non-whitespace character.

-Pedantically, a whitespace boundary is not a column location.
+Note that a whitespace boundary is not a column location.
 Instead it is a location immediately before a column location;